mendix/docs/content/en/docs/refguide/modeling/domain-model/external-entities.md

 * The **Commit** activity does not work.
 Use **Send External Object** instead.
 * On pages, the [Save button](/refguide/button-widgets/) and the [Save Changes event](/refguide/on-click-event/#save-changes) do not work when the page contains widgets that update external entities.
 Call a microflow that persists the changes using **Send External Object** instead.

-For more details on consuming services and exposed entities, including operations that can be performed on external entities, see [Consume Registered Assets](/catalog/consume/) in the *Data Hub Guide*.
+For more details on consuming services and exposed entities, including operations that can be performed on external entities, see [Consume Registered Assets](/catalog/consume/) in the *Catalog Guide*.